keboola/developers-docs/extend/docker/quick-start.md

 ![Docker build output](/extend/docker/build-output.png)

-Out of that output, the most important thing is the *Successfully built ded5321d5ba5* message which gives us a hash of the new image: `ded5321d5ba5`, which can be abbreviated to the first three characters, so we can later refer to it as `ded` or as `test` (the tag of the image).
+Out of that output, the most important thing is the *Successfully built ded5321d5ba5* message which gives us a hash of the new image: `ded5321d5ba5`.
+It can be abbreviated to the first three characters, so we can later refer to it as `ded`.
+We can also use the tag of the image: `test`.

 ## Step 4 -- Obtaining sample data and configuration
 Data between KBC and your Docker image are exchanged using [CSV files](/extend/common-interface/) which will be